- 1Spain: An attractive country for investment

 The employees that entitle the taxpayer to take this tax credit will not be computed for purposes of the provision establishing unrestricted amortization with job creation.

-In general, the abovementioned tax credits (for Spanish motion picture or audiovisual productions, R&D and technological innovation, hiring workers with disabilities and, creating jobs) are limited to 25% of the gross tax payable, net of domestic and international double taxation tax credits and of tax allowances (the limit will be raised to 50% where the R&D and technological innovation tax credit relating to expenditure and investment in the tax period exceed 10% of the gross tax payable).
+In general, the abovementioned tax credits (for Spanish motion picture or audiovisual productions, R&D and technological innovation, hiring workers with disabilities and, creating jobs) are limited to 25% of the gross tax payable, net of domestic and international double taxation tax credits and of tax allowances (the limit will be raised to 50% where the amount of the tax credits for research and development activities and technological innovation and for investments in film productions, audiovisual series and live shows of performing arts and music that relate to expenses incurred and investments made in the tax period itself exceeds 10% of the gross tax payable).

 However, any excess can be carried forward for use in the following 15 years (in the case of the tax credit for scientific research and technological innovation activities, the period will be up to 18 years).
 The period will be counted from the first subsequent year in which an entity reports taxable income in the case of newly-incorporated entities or entities offsetting prior year’s losses by effective contributions of new resources.